npr99/MappingLODES7/README.md

 Code written for SAS to import, aggregate, and process the LODES 7 Database.

-Still under construction.
+WARNING - All files are still under construction.

-I have included the draft code for SAS.
+-- Get the raw data --

 The entire LODES 7 Database can be downloaded using the  LEHD_LODES7_bulkDownload at https://github.com/npr99/LEHD_LODES7_bulkDownload